mbriggs/mbriggs.github.io/source/_posts/2015-06-01-the-role-of-a-senior-developer.markdown

 __A good junior developer can be given a known task, and be expected to execute it quickly, and well.__

-An intermediate developer is one who begins to see patterns in failure (usually their own failure), and recognize that it takes a lot more then banging out focused tasks to actually build something that works, and will not completely fall over the first time someone needs to change it.
+An intermediate developer is one who begins to see patterns in failure (usually their own failure), and recognize that it takes a lot more than banging out focused tasks to actually build something that works, and will not completely fall over the first time someone needs to change it.
 They have also gone through the unique experience of looking at something they wrote a year ago they were extremely proud of, and realizing it was actually pure garbage.

 An intermediate is someone who is looking for answers on how to build things The Right Way, and finding them through experimentation, literature, and discussion with other programmers.
-This level is really one of learning theory of the building of software, rather then the theory of building code (which is learned in school).
+This level is really one of learning theory of the building of software, rather than the theory of building code (which is learned in school).

-This theory acquisition is vital, but systems built by unsupervised intermediate developers are going to fail for completely different reasons then systems built by juniors.
+This theory acquisition is vital, but systems built by unsupervised intermediate developers are going to fail for completely different reasons than systems built by juniors.
 A junior will build a big pile of algorithms that sort of work.
 A good intermediate will build pages out of "Design Patterns" and "Domain Driven Design".
 While those are great books for learning how to build large OO systems,  direct application of this sort of theory results in over engineered systems that are flexible in ways that don't matter, and inflexible in ones that do matter.

-You can trust an intermediate to build systems that will work for far longer then a junior, but will lead to a different sort of disaster down the road.
+You can trust an intermediate to build systems that will work for far longer than a junior, but will lead to a different sort of disaster down the road.
 The sad fact is that the vast majority of not only senior developers, but team leaders are in fact, intermediate devs.
 Most do not realize this, and have the best intentions, but have simply never worked with anyone at a higher level.

 Intermediates are quite aware of their role in their organization, and the value they bring.
 A good intermediate understands how using code to solve a problem is the means to an end, not the end in and of itself.
 However, they are still in love with ivory tower design, and are still on a quest for "The Right Way" to build software.